Fusion1013/AvasarVault/Major Locations/Elisus/Ohkyr Dominion/Cities/Chalayan, The city of a Thousand Rivers.md

 *"From the heights of Chalayan, the world bows to the sea.
 Tread carefully, for even the winds here serve the gods."
 -**Sister Relian**, Pilgrim of the Azure Order*
 # Overview
 The city of Chalayan is situated on a large cliff overlooking the ocean.
 It is a bustling port city with grand temples dedicated to the gods of the pantheon.
-Intricate marble buildings climb the cliffs towards the ocean, colorful banners with patterns of the different gods fly in the wind.
+Intricate marble buildings climb the cliffs towards the ocean, colourful banners with patterns of the different gods fly in the wind.
 The capital is home to a number of marketplaces where sailors and merchants from around the world converge.
 The city gets the nickname "The City of a Thousand Rivers" from the numerous underground rivers located in and around the city region.
 # History
 ## The Siege of the Hall (764 APC)
 This historic event was the first time [[The Grand Synod of Ohkyr]] was besieged internally.
 This was able to occur due to [[Chancellor Denek]]'s attempted power grab.
 Even today, a crimson stained pillar stands in the Hall's lower courtyard where many defenders fell.